cado-security/product-help/docs/cado/discovery-import/cado-host/artifacts.md

 # What Artifacts Are Collected by Cado Host

 Cado Host collects a variety of artifacts by default, depending on the operating system.
-You can configure additional files and folders to be collected by using the `--additional_files` parameter when running Cado Host.
+You can also use custom collections to gather specific files.
+Additionally, you can configure extra files and folders to be collected by using the `--additional_files` parameter when running Cado Host.
 For more details, see the **[Command Line Parameters](cli)** documentation.

 ### Volatile Data